 The National Nutrition Policy is in the process of being updated.
 Food and nutrition are now part of the development plans of communes; certain communes have even been provided with fiveyear strategic plans and budget lines specifically for nutrition.
-Nutrition is more and more seen as remaining 67 communes.
-The Civil Society an indispensable element of agricultural policy, with the creation of the Law on Agriculture and Food and Nutrition Security, a strategic food and nutrition document for the agricultural sector, and through the integration of a nutrition component into agricultural programmes.
+Nutrition is more and more seen as an indispensable element of agricultural policy, with the creation of the Law on Agriculture and Food and Nutrition Security, a strategic food and nutrition document for the agricultural sector, and through the integration of a nutrition component into agricultural programmes.